London’s best vegan restaurants

 Being vegan isn’t all about eating plant-based food.
 Try these alternative experiences in the heart of the city

-The Hilton London Bankside has introduced the capital’s first luxury vegan hotel suite.
+The Hilton London Bankside introduced the capital’s first luxury vegan hotel suite in 2019.
 The room features a headboard and cushions made from Piñatex (a ‘leather’ made from pineapple cellulose), hand-embroidered by artist Emily Potter, plus sustainable bamboo flooring, vegan-friendly bedding and eco-cotton carpeting.
 Each small detail has been designed to create a boutique and luxurious experience for the plant-based traveller.
 And it doesn’t stop there.
-Specially curated menus in the OXBO restaurant 9open for breakfast and weekend brunch) and Distillery bar - as well as in-room dining - are ready and waiting, and feature delicacies such as pumpkin and sage ravioli, butter bean and piquillo pepper ragoût and blackcurrant bavarois.
+Specially curated menus in the OXBO restaurant (open for breakfast and weekend brunch) and Distillery bar – as well as in-room dining – are ready and waiting, and feature delicacies such as Piedmontese peppers and blackcurrant bavarois.

 Get your groove on, as the world’s original sober daytime rave party, Morning Gloryville, takes to the stage with monthly experiences and wellness parties in London.
-Unlike your typical dance party, these start at 10am and last for up to six hours, to promote what co-founders Samantha Moyo and contemporary dancer Nico Thoemmes call “conscious clubbing”.
-Founded in 2013, the parties (which were originally held in Shoreditch) have now spread to 14 cities all over the world, from Sydney to San Francisco, Brighton to Bangalore.
+Unlike your typical dance party, these take place in the day and promote what co-founders Samantha Moyo and Nico Thoemmes call “conscious clubbing”.
+Founded in 2013, the parties (which were originally held in Shoreditch) have now spread to cities all over the world, from Sydney to San Francisco, Brighton to Bangalore.
 Expect energising music, mesmerising visuals, free massages, organic coffee, smoothie bars, plant-based foodie treats, yoga, and personal motivation from trained and costumed performers to help get you raving your way into the day.